heptarch/heptarch.github.io/drafts/demon.md

   ⁂
   </p>

-*3808981210 BC.* Creatures the size of planetoids bristle with teeth and ruin, keening over the sky.
+*3808981210 BC.* Creatures the size of planetoids keen over the sky, bristling with teeth and luminscent ruin.

 <p align="center">
   ⁂